 Even in an urban winter, this softly layered lighting approach evokes the biophilic design of a sunlit green garden terrace adjacent to a blue sea.

-By Shanna Olson and Tammy Dyce
+By Tammy Dyce

 Biophilic design – one of the newer buzz phrases in the building industry – is an umbrella term that describes concepts in the built environment that contribute to our sense of and connection to nature.
 It correlates to all aspects of building design, including natural and artificial lighting.